 ASTROLOGY, ASTRONOMY AND LUNAR LORE

 Selene is connected to many other mythological figures associated with the moon in mythology.
 As a celestial body that stood between the realms of heaven and earth,which rose and fell above and below the sky, and which appeared and disappeared in distinct phases, the moon was often thought of as a transitional force, a crossing or a doorway between different realms like the heavens and the underworld.
 Gods linked to the moon were thus described as similarly transitional - the gods of paths, crossroads or the underworld.
 As a potential bridge for power from these realms, the moon and its gods played a significant role in the occult and witchcraft.
-In the Greek mythos these included Hecate.
-The goddess Kirke (Circe) was ; and sorcerors and witches in general, like Medea and the Thessalian witches.
+In the Greek mythos these included Hecateand Kirke (Circe), goddesses of witchcraft and sorcery.

 THE GIFT OF FIRE